Code-Institute-Submissions/portfolio-8/README.md

 ## Deployment

 The website is made in the AWS Cloud9 environment.
 To give a good idea of the development progress, short deliveries are always placed at the workspace on Heroku and GitHub.
-During the development period a upload was made to GitHub after every 3 to 4 hours of development work.
+During the development period a upload was made to GitHub after every 3 to 4 hours of development work or after a relative bigger change to the code.

-It has happened a few times that i faced some debugging actions that also changed good working code.
-Thanks to a restoration via GitHub, i was able to continue working on improving the project quickly.
 The way the Git process is used is as follows:

 1. Builded the site on a local environment.
 2. Staged the files in the stage area.
+3. Perform push to Heroku (workspace / app)
-3. Perform push to Github to renew the working environment.
-(Git directory / repository).
+4. Perform push to Github (Git directory / repository).

-*   The website is available at the following link: https://nikl881.github.io/california-roadtrip/
+*   The website is available at the following link: https://personal-blog-2019.herokuapp.com/
-*   After implementing the remaining features listed above the site will be live at: www.nortstack.com/portfolio/california_roadtrip/index.html.

 ## Credits